OSVAI/KernelWarehouse/README.md

 ```

 ## License
-KernelWarehouse is released under the MIT license.
+KernelWarehouse is released under the Apache license.
 We encourage use for both research and commercial purposes, as long as proper attribution is given.

 ## Acknowledgment
 This repository is built based on [ConvNeXt](https://github.com/facebookresearch/ConvNeXt), [mmdetection](https://github.com/open-mmlab/mmdetection), [Dynamic-convolution-Pytorch](https://github.com/kaijieshi7/Dynamic-convolution-Pytorch), [Swin-Transformer-Object-Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection) repositories.
 We thank the authors for releasing their amazing codes.